 Ben Lerner, 10:04 (Granta)

 In most cases you can purchase or access these texts in either paperback or e-reader form.
-Auxiliary readings are available as pdfs on the module forum.
+Auxiliary readings are available as pdfs or epubs on the module syllabus page.

 Intermediate years (Level 5): 2 x 3,000 word essays (80% assessed); independent field trip report (20% assessed)